 - Mounting flange to adjust horizontal and vertical angle

-- Fault indication by relay isolated contact (NC)
+- Fault indication by relay isolated (NC)

 - Surge protection

 Luminance meter mounting positions